Enterprise User Groups

 -

-- Edit: You can edit the Enterprise User Group's details including name, membership, notification options, and Practice availability.
-Use the (...) menu to select Edit Enterprise User Group.
+- Edit: You can edit the Enterprise Group's details including name, membership, notification options, and Practice availability.
+Use the Enterprise Group's (...)
+Actions menu to select Edit Enterprise Group.

-- Disable: You can disable the Enterprise User Group to prevent it from being mentioned in a Patient Channel.
-Use the (...) menu to select Disable Enterprise User Group.
-NOTE: Enterprise User Groups cannot be deleted, only disabled.
+- Disable: You can disable the Enterprise Group to prevent it from being mentioned in a Patient Channel.
+Use the Enterprise Group's (...) menu to select Disable Enterprise User Group.
+NOTE: Enterprise Groups cannot be deleted, only disabled.

 Mentioning and Alerts

-Let's review how to mention Enterprise User Groups, resolve Internal Mention alerts, and Internal Mentions Reporting.
+Let's review how to mention Enterprise Groups, resolve Internal Mention alerts, and Internal Mentions Reporting.

 -